The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: Numerical Results and Discussion

-Fig.~\ref{fig:PSa} reveals that the assumptions of $m_D \approx 95$~GeV and $\chi^2_{\rm tot}<11.34$ lead to inert masses exceeding 300~GeV.
-Additionally, the new Yukawa couplings are an order of magnitude smaller than the perturbative limit, in contrast to general cases in the SI-SCM~\cite{Ahriche:2016cio,Soualah:2021xbn}.
-It is noteworthy that the DM mass must be smaller than $m_D/2$, ensuring the branching ratio ${\cal B}(D\to \text{inv.})$ lies between 50\% and 85\% to satisfy the assumption $\chi^2_{\rm tot}<11.34$ (Fig.~\ref{fig:PSb}).
-One has to mention that the values of the DM annihilation cross section and the freeze-out parameter $x_f=m_{DM}/T_f$ ($T_f$ is the freeze-out temperature at which the DM decouples from the thermal bath) exhibit typical values for a Weakly Interacting Massive Particle DM candidate.
-Regarding the CDF-II anomaly, the model's viable parameters can accommodate any measurement of the $W$-gauge boson mass, Fig.~\ref{fig:PSc}.
-Importantly, in this model, the correction $\varDelta m_{W}$ is strictly positive, driven by the fact that $\varDelta T$ is always positive and dominates over the values of $\varDelta S$ and $\varDelta U$.
+Fig.~\ref{fig:PSa} reveals that the assumptions of $m_{D}\approx95$~GeV and $\mu^{\rm exp}_{\gamma\gamma}=0.27^{+0.10}_{-0.09}$ lead to inert masses exceeding 300~GeV.
+Additionally, the new Yukawa couplings are an order of magnitude smaller than the perturbative limit, contrasting with general cases in the SI-SCM~\cite{Ahriche:2016cio,Soualah:2021xbn}.
+From Fig.~\ref{fig:PSa}, one can observe that the couplings $g_{i,\alpha}$ have values ranging from 0.001 to 0.4 for inert masses across different ranges.
+These values are dictated by the requirements for DM relic density~\cite{Ahriche:2017iar,Ahriche:2020pwq,Soualah:2021xbn}, where the DM annihilation channels $N_1N_1 \to \ell_{\alpha}\ell_{\beta},\nu_{\alpha}\nu_{\beta}$ play a key role in the majority of the viable parameter space.